pspanoudakis/Machine-Learning-NLP/project3/report.md

 3) We create the embeddings matrix, where we store the **GloVe** vector for each word in the train set vocabulary.

 4) We initialize the Model.
-Hyperparameters such as number of epochs, batch size, learning rate, number & size of layers, Dropout probability etc. can be modified on cell #2. \
+Hyperparameters such as number of epochs, batch size, learning rate, number & size of layers, Dropout probability etc. can be modified on code cell #5. \
     We use `CrossEntropyLoss` and the `Adam` optimizer.

 5) We train the model: